 How can you help avoid pressure injuries?

-- Change you position regularly, every few hours and check your skin for any redness or broken areas and report immediately to the nursing/medical staff.
+- Change your position regularly, every few hours and check your skin for any redness or broken areas and report immediately to the nursing/medical staff.

 - If you are able have short walks up and down the ward to increase your blood flow to your skin and increase tone in your muscles.

-- If you wear compression stockings (TEDS) do not allow them to roll down as this can cause pressure and skin damage.
+- If you wear Compression/Thromboembolism-deterrent stockings, do not allow them to roll down as this can cause pressure and skin damage.

 - If you have problems with continence please speak to a member of the nursing team for advice on skin care.